Flexible Resolvers and API's

 • ✅ Reused as functions / promises anywhere else in your back-end

-• ✅ a Next.js API route handler
+• ✅ A Next.js API route handler

 • ✅ An RPC style GraphQL resolver